ooni/ooni.org/content/install/lepidopter.md

 ## About Lepidopter

-Lepidopter is an *ooniprobe distribution* for Raspberry Pis.
+Lepidopter is an *OONI Probe distribution* for Raspberry Pis.

-This enables users to contribute to the collection of network measurements consistently across time, without having to manually run ooniprobe from their computers and regardless of their technical skills.
-This distribution is configured in such a way that, when inserted into a Raspberry Pi and connected to a network, it will by default run ooniprobe once a day and send collected measurements directly to OONI’s measurement collector.
-It is also designed to automatically get updated to the newest version of ooniprobe.
+This enables users to contribute to the collection of network measurements consistently across time, without having to manually run OONI Probe from their computers and regardless of their technical skills.
+This distribution is configured in such a way that, when inserted into a Raspberry Pi and connected to a network, it will by default run OONI Probe once a day and send collected measurements directly to OONI’s measurement collector.
+It is also designed to automatically get updated to the newest version of OONI Probe.

 All measurements collected by Lepidopter are published on [OONI Explorer](https://explorer.ooni.org/world/).